dbreese/fitfamconnect/SCHEDULING.md

     - duration in minutes
 - Schedules can be updated and created.
     - therefore, on an update, we shouldn't consider a conflict with itself.
+- Schedules can have an interval which indicates how often the frequency occurs.
+    - For example, a WEEK with an interval of 2 indicates every 2 weeks.
+    -

 # Test Scenarios
 - Use a real database test approach instead of mocking the database.
 I want the database to be tested too.
 See billing/__tests__/engine.test.ts as an example.